 Autologous Tissue Surgery for Breast Reconstruction

 Autologous breast reconstruction surgery uses tissue from your own body to recreate the breast.
-Also called tissue flap surgery, the new breast volume is created entirely with living tissue for a natural, long-lasting result.
+The new breast volume is created entirely with living tissue for a natural, long-lasting result.

 There are two techniques used for positioning the tissue flap to create the new breast: